Scientific Name

 Light: A sunny windowsill where the plant receives 4 to 5 hours of direct sunlight during the early part of the day and partial shade during the afternoon is the perfect spot to grow your L. hallii.
 You may place the pot on the balcony or in the garden from spring to fall.

 Soil: L. hallii thrives best in a growing medium that will drain quickly.
-Use a commercial soil mix for succulents or make your own.
+Use a commercial soil mix for succulents, or make your own.

 Temperature: High temperatures are not a problem for this plant as long as there is plenty of fresh air, but it is not a cold-hardy succulent.
 L. hallii can withstand temperatures as low as 30 °F (-1.1 °C).
 USDA Plant Hardiness Zones 10a to 11b, 30 to 50 °F (-1.1 to 10 °C).

 Watering: Like all Lithops, this succulent has a specific yearly cycle of growth, and it is important to water only during certain stages, but it is also important to keep the soil dry at other stages of its growth.
 How often you need to water your L. hallii depends on how quickly the potting mix dries out.
 It is essential to let the soil dry out between waterings.
-Stop watering during the winter months to allow the old leaf pair to dry out and the new pair to develop.
+Stop watering during winter to allow the old leaf pair to dry out and the new pair to develop.

-Repotting: This small succulent will happily stay in the same pot for several decades.
+Repotting: This small succulent will stay in the same pot for several decades.
 The common reason for repotting is dividing the plant or allowing space for clusters to grow.
 Repot only when its growing season starts.

 Propagation: L. hallii is most often grown from seeds.
 If you have a multi-headed plant, it can also be propagated by division.
 Sow the seeds during the summer.